notjacobjun/Solitude-admin/README.md

 `$ docker run -it --rm --name my-maven-project -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.3-jdk-8 mvn package`

+This application requires Firebase Admin SDK included.
+Get the service account from Firebase console and then place it in the root of your cloned project and name it `solitude-credentials.json`

 Then,

 `docker build .`

-Then to run this entire thing on your local machine via Docker Compose
+Then to run this entire app with a dependency of Postgresql on your local machine via Docker Compose

 `docker-compose up -d`